Vonjen-Vondul/Small-Scale-Projects/README.md

 This script is a simple body mass index checker

 Even/odd number counter:
-This scripts if a number is odd or even
+This scripts detects if a number is odd or even

 Menu calculator:
 This Script helps calculate the total amount of items bought from a restaurant.